top of page

-There are many uncertainties when it comes to dementia, but one thing is certain: as the disease progresses, the need for support increases.
-Many carers make sacrifices over time—skipping weekly coffee with friends, dropping Zumba classes, or missing visits to the grandchildren.
-These little losses accumulate until the carer’s own wellbeing is at risk.
+There are many uncertainties when it comes to dementia, but one thing is certain: as the condition progresses, the need for support increases.
+Many carers make sacrifices over time, skipping weekly coffee with friends, dropping exercise classes, or missing visits to the grandchildren.
+These small losses add up until the carer’s own wellbeing is at risk.

-It’s human nature to put on a brave face and for many people it’s very difficult to ask for help - especially from friends and family members.
-However the one universal truth when it comes to caring is this: If you, the carer is okay, the person you support is okay.
+It is human nature to put on a brave face, and for many people it is very difficult to ask for help, especially from friends and family members.
+But one thing is always true: if you, the carer, are okay, the person you support is okay too.

-If you don’t put something back into your tank and intentionally find your ‘pockets of joy’ - seeing friends, doing exercise, helping others - then there is a higher risk of burnout and premature admission into residential care, which often comes at a staggering cost.
+If you do not put something back into your tank and find your own small pockets of joy, such as seeing friends, doing exercise, or helping others, there is a higher risk of burnout and early admission into residential care, which can come at a huge emotional and financial cost.

-This was a lesson I learned firsthand.
-When my Dad could no longer meet Mum’s needs, she came to live with us for two years.
-It wasn’t easy, but we were able to manage thanks to an incredible team of Personal Assistants (PAs) who helped her stay active, engaged, and independent.
+This was a lesson I learned first-hand.
+When my dad could no longer meet my mum’s needs, she came to live with us for two years.
+It was not easy, but we managed thanks to an incredible team of Personal Assistants (PAs) who helped her stay active, engaged, and independent.

 What is a Personal Assistant?

-A Personal Assistant (PA) is someone who provides tailored, one-to-one support to help individuals with dementia maintain their independence and quality of life.
-PAs are self-employed and offer highly personalised care and adapting to changing needs.
-They can assist with a wide range of tasks, from helping with personal care and household chores to outings and help to continue hobbies.
-Most importantly, PAs provide companionship and consistency, which is invaluable for people living with dementia.
+A Personal Assistant, or PA, is someone who provides one-to-one support to help a person living with dementia maintain their independence and quality of life.
+PAs offer personalised help that adapts as needs change.
+They can assist with a wide range of tasks, from personal care and household jobs to outings and hobbies.
+Most importantly, they offer companionship and consistency, which is invaluable for people living with dementia.

-Here is how PA’s helped me as a carer and my Mum.
+Here is how PAs helped me as a carer, and how they supported my mum.

 Independence: Maintaining Routine and Dignity

-My Mum’s identity was tied to her role as a homemaker.
-Dementia made sequencing tasks like cooking or cleaning difficult, but she still wanted to contribute and did not want to feel like someone was ‘looking after’ her.
-We worked with a PA, Myra, who helped Mum clean and prepare meals twice a week.
-This gave Mum a sense of purpose and dignity.
-As her needs grew, Myra transitioned to helping with personal care, ensuring Mum felt supported at every stage.
+My mum’s identity was closely tied to her role as a homemaker.
+Dementia made sequencing tasks like cooking or cleaning difficult, but she still wanted to contribute and did not want to feel like someone was looking after her.
+We worked with a PA, Myra, who helped mum clean and prepare meals twice a week.
+This gave her a sense of purpose and dignity.
+As her needs grew, Myra gradually helped with personal care, ensuring mum felt supported at every stage.

 Person-Centred Care: Keeping Life Enjoyable

-We wanted Mum to keep doing the things she loved— walking in the woods, visiting charity shops, doing arts and crafts or enjoying coffee and cake.
-Her PA, Jackie, took her out for three hours at a time, giving Mum the exercise and stimulation she needed while giving us a much-needed break.
-Mum would often return home with gifts she had made during outings—necklaces, coasters, and butterfly magnets—that brought her so much pride and joy.
-These outings weren’t just activities; they were a way for Mum to remain the loving and creative person she always was.
+We wanted mum to keep doing the things she loved: walking in the woods, visiting charity shops, doing arts and crafts, and enjoying coffee and cake.
+Her PA, Jackie, took her out for three hours at a time, giving her exercise and stimulation while giving us a much-needed break.
+Mum would often come home with gifts she had made during these outings: necklaces, coasters and butterfly magnets that brought her so much pride and joy.
+These were not just activities, they were ways for her to stay connected to the person she had always been.

 Familiarity: Building Trust and Understanding

-Good PAs build strong relationships with their clients, creating familiarity and consistency that reduces anxiety and confusion.
-Mum’s PAs took the time to get to know her, which became invaluable as her condition worsened.
-When she could no longer communicate verbally, her PAs could “translate” her behaviors, drawing on their understanding of who she was before dementia.
+Good PAs build strong relationships with the people they support, creating familiarity and consistency that reduces anxiety and confusion.
+Mum’s PAs took time to get to know her, which became invaluable as her condition worsened.
+When she could no longer communicate verbally, her PAs could interpret her needs, drawing on their understanding of who she was before dementia.

 Flexibility: Adapting to Changing Needs

-PAs are self-employed and typically provide flexible support tailored to your schedule.
-However, they need a reliable income, so try to commit to regular hours.
-It’s important to build a team of PAs rather than rely on just one person to ensure continuity of care during illness or holidays.
+PAs are self-employed and usually offer flexible support tailored to your schedule.
+However, they need a reliable income, so it helps to agree regular hours.
+It is also important to build a small team of PAs rather than rely on one person.
+This ensures continuity of care during illness or holidays.

 Cost and Planning Ahead

-The cost of a PA ranges from £18–£22 per hour plus travel expenses.
-Over time, as Mum’s needs grew, we expanded from one PA for three hours a week to a team covering 8am–6pm on weekdays.
-While this was costly, it allowed Mum to remain at home, and we were able to share the workload.
-Anyone who is living with dementia is eligible to apply for an Attendance Allowance, a non means tested benefit which pays out £72.65 a week.
+The cost of a PA ranges from £18 to £22 per hour, plus travel expenses.
+As mum’s needs increased, we expanded from one PA for three hours a week to a team covering 8am to 6pm on weekdays.
+While this was costly, it allowed mum to stay at home, and we were able to share the load.

 Lessons Learned

-One critical lesson was the importance of having a backup plan.
-Agencies charge higher rates (£30 - £40 per hour) because they guarantee staff availability.
-With self-employed PAs, you must build a network to ensure someone is always available if your primary PA is unavailable.
+One key lesson was the importance of having a back-up plan.
+Agencies charge higher rates (around £30 to £40 per hour) because they guarantee staff availability.
+With self-employed PAs, you need to build your own small network to make sure someone is available if a PA is off sick or away.

 Reflection: Cherishing the Journey

-In December 2023, Mum spent her last Christmas with us before moving to a care home.
-Although she had always insisted she wanted to stay at home, she found peace in her new environment.
-I believe she subconsciously knew how much caring for her was affecting us, and she didn’t want us to break down.
-Nine months later, on 29th September 2024, Mum passed away with her family by her side.
+In December 2023, mum spent her last Christmas with us before moving to a care home.
+Although she had always said she wanted to stay at home, she found peace in her new setting.
+I believe she knew how much caring for her was affecting us, and she did not want us to break down.
+Nine months later, on 29 September 2024, mum passed away with her family by her side.

-Caring for someone with dementia is never easy, but with the right support, it’s possible to navigate the challenges while cherishing the moments of joy and connection.
-For us, the PAs were not just helpers—they were a lifeline, allowing Mum to live her life with dignity and happiness for as long as possible.
+Caring for someone with dementia is never easy, but with the right support it is possible to face the challenges while cherishing the moments of connection and joy.
+For us, the PAs were not just helpers, they were a lifeline that allowed mum to live her life with dignity and happiness for as long as possible.

-We’ve worked on a crib sheet which we hope you find useful to bring in the help you need to live the way you want for longer.
+We have created a simple crib sheet to help you bring in the support you need and live the way you want for longer.